sixuanhan/nuggets/DESIGN.md

 There will be a static global data structure, `game`, which stores important variables corresponding to information relevant to the game in both the client and the server.
 The `game` will hold:

-grid_t* `grid`: the game grid
+`grid`: the game grid

+`numPlayers`: the number of players who have joined

-hashtable `usernames`: we will leverage the hashtable module in `libcs50` to store the real name for each player
+`usernames`: an array, to store the real name for each player

-addr_t `spectator`: the address of the spectator, if there is one
+`spectator`: the address of the spectator, if there is one

-int `goldRemaining`: how many nuggets there are remaining in the game
+`goldRemaining`: how many nuggets there are remaining in the game

-hashtable `locEachPlayer`: we will leverage the hashtable module in `libcs50` to store how the coordinate of each player at the moment
+`locEachPlayer`: an array, to store how the coordinate of each player at the moment

-hashtable `nuggetsEachPlayer`: we will leverage the hashtable module in `libcs50` to store how many nuggets each player has at the moment
+`nuggetsEachPlayer`: an array, to store how many nuggets each player has at the moment

 The `grid` struct is a two-dimensional array of size NRxNC.
 Each entry of the array is a `gridcell` struct.